Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The combination କେ [U+0B15 ORIYA LETTER KA + U+0B47 ORIYA VOWEL SIGN E] produces a pre-base positioned glyph.

-When an orthographic syllable begins with a consonant cluster that is rendered as a conjunct, the vowel sign is rendered before the start of the cluster, eg. fig_prebase shows 3 sets of consonant clusters, each followed by e when spoken, but the vowel sign appears to the left of each cluster.
+When an orthographic syllable begins with a consonant cluster that is rendered as a conjunct, the vowel sign is rendered before the start of the cluster, eg. Figure 2 shows 3 sets of consonant clusters, each followed by e when spoken, but the vowel sign appears to the left of each cluster.

 ଜ୍ଲେ ଛ୍ଯେ ଜ୍ଞେ